typegoose/typegoose/github-page/_docs/virtuals.md

 }
 ```

-Note: these options will be applied to all classes that inherit the class that got the options applied
+Note: these options will be applied to all classes which inherit the class that got the options applied.